KevinBatdorf/code-block-pro/README.md

 ## Tips
 - Try combining line highlighting with the blur effect to add some extra depth
 - All settings are per block, but some settings are remembered when you add the next block.
-- Add a link in the code footer (some footers support this, not all) that points to a https://codepen.io demo
+- Add a link in the code footer (some footers support this, not all) that points to a https://codepen.io demo.

 ## Example Screenshots
 ![alt text](.wordpress-org/screenshot-3.png "Example 3")